wavemaker/docs/README.md

 1. Go to https://github.com/wavemaker/docs
 2. Click Fork and clone to get a copy to your local machine.
 3. Clone using GitHub Desktop and select the local location to work with.
 4. Open GitBash
 a.
 Go to copied location by using the following command:
 ```
 cd Documents/GitHub/docs/Website
 ```
 b.
-Install the package to your local
+Install the package to your local machine
 ```
 npm install
 ```